By Daphne Larkin | NORWICH UNIVERSITY OFFICE OF COMMUNICATIONS

 “With this article, I hope to more accurately challenge or support the theories of chivalry justice and paternalism, which attempt to explain the treatment of women by the criminal justice system,” Gurian said.

-As someone who completed her bachelor’s degree in the field of medicine, Gurian said she is grateful for the mentors who helped guide her to her current position, and strives to return what she has learned by becoming a mentor herself.
+Gurian said she is grateful for the mentors who guided her to her current position; she strives to return what she has learned by becoming a mentor herself.
 To that end, she has helped to create (with former AAUW grant awardee Gina Sherriff) a general mentoring program at Norwich University.
 The GUIDE (guidance, understanding, instruction, direction, and education) mentoring program aims to utilize faculty and staff to mentor students in academic, welfare, social, and career choices.

-In 2013, Gurian received the Peggy R. Williams Emerging Professional Award given by Vermont Women in Higher Education (VWHE).
+In 2013, Gurian received the Peggy R. Williams Emerging Professional Award given by Vermont Women in Higher Education.